 The government of the United Kingdom has established various rules and regulations, over the payment, taxation, of an employee.
 The provisions have further been modified by HMRC and are implemented over the Umbrella companies.
 This, in turn, influences, an individual's salary, and reflects on his payslip.

 Other than going through the contract papers, it is necessary to know about your payslip minutely.
-The total amount, tax deductions, rate of deductions, etc. are a few of the
+The total amount, tax deductions, rate of deductions, etc. are a few of the aspects, an individual should be acquainted with, within his or her payslip.

 Before knowing the nitty-gritty details of a payslip, it is necessary to know about the different taxes an employee is subjected to face.
 The various taxes applied on a payslip are as follows -